Jerry Garcia: Career with the Grateful Dead

 Garcia's guitar-playing was eclectic.
 He melded elements from the various kinds of music that influenced him.
 Echoes of bluegrass playing (such as Arthur Smith and Doc Watson) could be heard.
-There was also early rock (like Lonnie Mack, James Burton, and Chuck Berry), contemporary blues (Freddie King and Lowell Fulsom), country and western (Roy Nichols and Don Rich), and jazz (Charlie Christian and Django Reinhardt) to be heard in Garcia's style.
+There was also early rock (like Lonnie Mack, James Burton, and Chuck Berry), contemporary blues (Freddie King and Lowell Fulson), country and western (Roy Nichols and Don Rich), and jazz (Charlie Christian and Django Reinhardt) to be heard in Garcia's style.
 Don Rich was the sparkling country guitar player in Buck Owens's "the Buckaroos" band of the 1960s, but besides Rich's style, both Garcia's pedal steel guitar playing (on Grateful Dead records and others) and his standard electric guitar work, were influenced by another of Owens's Buckaroos of that time, pedal steel player Tom Brumley.
 And as an improvisational soloist, John Coltrane was one of his greatest personal and musical influences.

 Garcia later described his playing style as having "descended from barroom rock and roll, country guitar.
 Just 'cause that's where all my stuff comes from.
 It's like that blues instrumental stuff that was happening in the late Fifties and early Sixties, like Freddie King."
 Garcia's style could vary with the song being played and the instrument he was using, but his playing had a number of so-called "signatures".
 Among these were lead lines based on rhythmic triplets (examples include the songs "Good Morning Little School Girl", "New Speedway Boogie", "Brokedown Palace", "Deal", "Loser", "Truckin', "That's It for the Other One", "U.S. Blues", "Sugaree", and "Don't Ease Me In").